 Curio Bay is known for its petrified forest and endangered wildlife and is considered a ‘must-see’ on the Southern Scenic Route.

-Venture Southland continues to support a number of projects aimed to develop Curio bay and the wider Catlins area, playing a key support role in developing infrastructure upgrades for the area.
+Venture Southland supports a number of projects that help to develop Curio Bay and the wider Catlins area, including supporting infrastructure upgrades that embrace the shared vision for the area.

 Tumu Toka Curioscape

 Tumu Toka Curioscape was opened to the public on the 16th of December 2017, sixteen years after the project’s initial inception.
 The visitor centre, which cost $2.5million, is a result of The South Catlins Charitable Trust’s ambition to preserve the Catlins natural environment, and cater to a growing number of visitors to the region.

 Including a café, public toilets and the Gateway Experience, where visitors learn about the history, Maori connection, geology and wildlife of Curio Bay through interactive technology, the visitor centre provides essential tourism infrastructure in the area and is of significance to the wider Catlins and Southland region.

 Venture Southland worked alongside the South Catlins Charitable Trust to support the project's development.
 This included the preparation of funding applications, feasibility studies and the business case for Tumu Toka Curioscape.

 - Secured core funding, including Community Trust of Southland, Lotteries Grants and MBIE Tourism Growth Partnership Funding

 - The Living Forest Walkway opened

 - New carpark and road alignment completed